+C2.

+Name Legal basis on data processing

+Category Manifestation

+Weight 50%

+Question type Multiple choice (1 answer possible)

-This item examines to what extent the digital public service is mandated by a legal basis that defines the specifications of the data, information and knowledge consumed by the digital public service.
-Such a legal basis aims to resolve any legal barriers that may impact the consumption of data, information and knowledge (e.g. in the case of personal / critical data, information and knowledge ).
+Rationale This item examines to what extent the digital public service is mandated by a legal basis that defines the specifications of the data, information and knowledge consumed by the digital public service.
+Such a legal basis aims to resolve any legal barriers that may impact the consumption of data, information and knowledge (e.g. in the case of personal / critical data, information and knowledge).
 The type of legal basis in place defines the extent of the legal/juridical certainly and determinacy for the consumption of data, information and knowledge.
 This item examines the legal behavioural interoperability specifications of data, information and knowledge consumed by the digital public service from other services.
 This item is compliant with the EIRA ABB 'Legislation on Data Information and Knowledge Exchange'.

-To what extent is the digital public service mandated by a legal basis that defines the specifications for the data, information and knowledge consumption from other services?

-- The service does not refer to the legal basis on the data, information and knowledge it consumes, although there are legal barriers that impact their the consumption that have to be legally resolved (e.g. in the case of personal/critical data, information and knowledge that have to be consumed). - The service provides custom rules to define the specifications for the consumption of data, information and knowledge, but there are legal barriers that impact the consumption of data, information and knowledge that require a stronger legal basis (e.g. in the case of personal/critical data, information and knowledge that have to be delivered). - The service provides formal rules to define the specifications for the consumption of a limited amount of data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations on the protection of personal data e.g. GDPR) - The service provides formal rules to define the specifications for the consumption of most data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations on the protection of personal data e.g. GDPR) - The service provides formal rules to define the specifications for the consumption of any data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations on the protection of personal data e.g. GDPR).
+Question To what extent is the service mandated by a legal basis that defines the specifications for the data, information and knowledge consumption from other services?
+The service does not refer to the legal basis on the data, information and knowledge it consumes, although there are legal barriers that impact the consumption that have to be legally resolved (e.g. in the case of personal/critical data, information and knowledge that have to be consumed).
+The service provides custom rules to define the specifications for the consumption of data, information and knowledge, but there are legal barriers that impact the consumption of data, information and knowledge, but there are legal barriers that impact the consumption of data, information and knowledge that require a stronger legal basis (e.g. in the case of personal/critical data, information and knowledge that nequire a stronger legal basis (e.g. in the case of personal/critical data, information and knowledge that have to be delivered).
+The service provides formal rules to define the specifications for the consumption of a limited amount of data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the impact of the envisaged consumption and processing operations for the consumption of most data, information and knowledge (e.g. a legislation obliging the controller to carry out an assessment of the envisaged consumption and processing operations on the protection of personal data e.g. GDPR)